How to Raise Money for Mobile App Startup?

 The next part of solidifying an app idea is to build an MVP.
 A Minimum Viable Product will ensure that your idea actually works and solves the real problem.
 It is an app version built with key features with an intent to help you raise money/.
 The added benefit of the MVP is that it can gather you constructive feedback which can be used to make improvements in the final product.

-The last stage of validating or solidifying your app idea is setting up a charge and checking whether people are willing to pay for it.
+The last stage of validating or solidifying your idea for app development for startup is setting up a charge and checking whether people are willing to pay for it.
 The willingness count will help you understand whether or not your app’s monetary value.

 Perfect your elevator pitch